 Medical device manufacturers are now able to 3D print complex products with intricate internal structures.
-In particular, 3d printed orthopaedic implants are being designed with porous surfaces and complex internal geometries to facilitate faster integration between living bone and the artificial implant.
-However, when the printer deposits the material there is potential for imperfections.
+In particular, 3d-printed orthopaedic implants are being designed with porous surfaces and complex internal geometries to facilitate faster integration between living bone and the artificial implant.
+However, when the printer deposits the material during the additive manufacturing process, there is potential for imperfections.
 Types of materials are also a consideration.
 How does the manufacturer verify the accuracy and integrity of these parts without destroying them?
 How do they answer questions about porosity or fine tune their printing process?
-3D scanning in the form of industrial computed tomography is the answer.
-In fact, it’s the perfect solution.
-The accuracy and resolution of CT makes it the perfect fit for these multifarious, 3D printed devices.
+3D scanning services in the form of industrial computed tomography (CT) is the only solution.
+The accuracy and resolution of CT makes it the perfect fit for these multifarious, 3D printed medical implants.

-NPC utilizes the Zeiss Metrotom 800 and 1500 scanning systems which project a beam of x-rays onto the object in order to obtain a 3D data set.
-This allows the user to examine the interior and exterior components.
-It is valuable insight for various job functions within the customer’s organization.
+NPC utilizes the Zeiss Metrotom 800 and 1500 computed tomography (CT) scanning systems which project a beam of x-rays onto the object in order to obtain a 3D data set.
+This 3D scanning system allows the user to examine the interior and exterior components.
+It is valuable insight for various job functions within the additive manufacturer's organization.
 Information from the scan can be compared to the CAD model, other parts, or other data sets.
 If the data is used properly, it can lead to fewer iterations of change in the 3D printing process allowing for shorter production schedules.

-Do you have an additive manufacturing project that needs attention?
+Do you have an additive manufacturing project that needs 3d scanning attention?
 Contact Nel PreTech Corporation with your inquiries.

 You'll find all the detailed service information you need in one brochure.Download Brochure

 Get a quote within 24-hours and keep your project on schedule.Get a Quote

 Our Nel PreTech engineers are ready to get started on your product challenges.Ask an Engineer